winfsp/winfsp/doc/winfsp.h.markdown

 **Discussion**

 The kernel mode FSD provides certain guarantees prior to posting a rename operation:

-- A file cannot be renamed if it has any open handles, other than the one used to perform the rename.

 - A file cannot be renamed if a file with the same name exists and has open handles.